A Natural Park

 Sweet cicely is a native eastern North American herb.
 It is a perennial which means it will grow back year after year.
 It is also known as Clayton’s sweetroot and sometimes as hairy sweet cicely.
 The “hairy” part comes from the white hairs on the stem and often on the leaves.
 It has yellow-green leaves and small white flowers.
 When the stems are broken, it releases a smell similar to licorice.
 The seeds have barbs on them which allows them to attach themselves on clothing, fur, or feathers.
 These hitch-hiker seeds are carried often unknowingly and then are able to find their way to new areas in which they can grow.

 Japanese Barberry is an invasive woody shrub that is native to Japan.
 It was introduced to the U.S. for use in landscaping.
 Japanese Barberry is used as a decorative plant because of its yellow spring flowers, bright leaf color changes in the fall, and the red berries it produces in the winter.
 Birds spread the seeds from those berries, and Japanese Barberry then takes over forests.
 This plant is able to alter the acid and nitrate levels in the soil to fit its needs.
 In addition to making the soil suitable for itself, Japanese Barberry is also a plant deer stay away from.
 This gives it a competitive advantage over native plants.
-For these reasons, please plant native species.
+For these reasons, please plant a native shrub instead of the Japanese Barberry.

 Invasive: Japanese Honeysuckle (Lonicera japonica)

 Japanese honeysuckle is an invasive woody vine which spreads by seeds, roots, and above ground runners.
-It damages forests because it takes resources such as light and space from native species and outcompeting them.
+It damages forests because it takes resources such as light and space from native species and outcompetes them.
 It forms a dense ground cover that is hard to remove.
 As the name suggests, it is native to East Asia including Japan and Korea.
 It was introduced to the U.S. for use in landscaping and as food for wildlife.
 Japanese honeysuckle can be found everywhere in Indiana, but is the most prominent in the southern part of the state.
-When planning for a garden or landscape project it is important to choose only native plants.
+When planning for a garden or landscape project it is important to avoid choosing invasive plants that outcompete our native species.

 Stewards of the Land